Microsoft is working on getting approval for its acquisition of Activision Blizzard

 UK’s CMA Blocks Microsoft-Activision Deal

-We prefer to run an ad-free site, so this post may contain affiliate links.
+We are an ad-free site, so this post may contain affiliate links.
 If you wish to support us and use these links to buy something, we may earn a commission.
-Learn more here.
+Our disclosures explain more.
+You can also support us by subscribing to our YouTube channel or making us a Preferred Source on Google!

 Microsoft’s hopes of closing the deal on acquiring Activision Blizzard took a major hit after the U.K.’s Competition and Markets Authority (CMA) blocked the purchase on Wednesday.
 The reason might surprise gamers who prefer to be caught up in the console war, as it doesn’t actually have much to do with Sony.
 Instead, regulators stated Microsoft failed to effectively address the concerns in the cloud gaming sector.
 After launching an in-depth review of the deal in September 2022, the CMA provisionally found in February 2023 that the merger could make Microsoft even stronger in cloud gaming, possibly stifling competition in the growing market.